howard-haowen/blog.ai/_posts/draft-IOL.md

 ![](https://github.com/howard-haowen/blog.ai/raw/master/images/Terena-problem.png "Terêna problem set")

-The language tested Terêna Given the information
+The problem set is from Terêna Given the information

 , which happens to be relevant to one of my favorite research topics.
 The problem set comes from Terêna